vague2k/templui/README.md

-# TemplUI
+# templUI

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/axzilla?style=social&label=♥️%20Sponsor)](https://github.com/sponsors/axzilla)

-The UI Toolkit for Go & Templ
+The UI Kit for templ
 <img src="./assets/img/readme.png" />

 ## About

-TemplUI is an enterprise-ready library of UI components designed specifically for Go and Templ.
+templUI is an enterprise-ready library of UI components designed specifically for templ.
 It leverages Alpine.js for enhanced interactivity and Tailwind CSS for elegant styling.
-Built with CSP compliance and modern development practices in mind, TemplUI provides everything you need to create professional web applications.
+Built with CSP compliance and modern development practices in mind, templUI provides everything you need to create professional web applications.

 ## Features